Bhanuben Babariya

 Bhanuben Manoharbhai Babariya is an Indian politician from Gujarat.
 She is a member of the Gujarat Legislative Assembly from the Rajkot Rural Assembly constituency since 2017.
 She is an incumbent cabinet minister in the Second Bhupendrabhai Patel Ministry.

 Political career

 She is a member of BJP.
 She was given ticket in 2022 Gujarat Legislative Assembly election, she defeated AAP candidate Vashrambhai Sagathiya by margin of 48,494 votes.

 Also currently she is a councilor from Ward no. 1 in Rajkot Municipal Corporation.

+Political Reception

+As minister for women and child development, she informed the state that Gujarat had 1.25 lakh children who were malnourished.